Understanding chronic bronchitis and living life with COPD

 In severe disease, people with emphysema may also have blue fingernails, decreased alertness, and difficulty performing tasks.

-Living Life with COPD
+Living life with COPD

 Chronic bronchitis, asthma, and emphysema are all a part of the progressive lung disease COPD and can make breathing difficult.
 However, for people who have COPD, avoiding triggers and staying healthy can help reduce the symptoms that can interfere with an active lifestyle.